 Why does Lush care about this?

 What was SLush?
-Why is it changing?
+Why did it change?

 The ‘Sustainable Lush’ fund, or SLush, was founded in the UK in 2010, with SLush North America launching in 2014.